guinetn/browserLocalHomepage/assets/books/code/repos/git/log.md

 git log --pretty=format:"%h %an %ar - %s" git log --pretty=format:"%h %s" --graph git log --pretty=oneline

-git log
-	Viewing the entire project commit history using the default format (author and message) Displays committed snapshots.
-It lets you list the project history, filter it, and search for specific changes.

-	git log --oneline

 	git log --oneline --decorate
 		git log shows where the branch pointers (master, Head) are pointing